hanabi/hanabi.github.io/Reference.md

 * First, read the section on the *[Sarcastic Discard](#the-sarcastic-discard)*.
 * To review, the *Sarcastic Discard* is:
   1) a move that transfers a **clued card** in one person's hand to a **clued card** in another person's hand
-  2) **necessary** to eliminate confusion amoungst the team (because from *Good Touch Principle*, we are not normally supposed to have two copies of the same card "touched" with a clue)
+  2) **necessary** to eliminate confusion amongst the team (because from *Good Touch Principle*, we are not normally supposed to have two copies of the same card "touched" with a clue)
   3) done with both playable cards and non-playable cards
 * It is also possible to "transfer" cards to other players *Finesse Position*.
 This is called a *Gentleman's Discard* to signify that the other card was completely blind as opposed to having a clue on it already.
 * The *Gentleman's Discard* is: